otrv4/otrv4/otrv4.md

   phi = session identifier mandated by the OTRv4 spec || phi'
 ```

-In XMPP, for example, `Phi'` can be the node and domain parts of the sender and
+In XMPP, for example, `phi'` can be the node and domain parts of the sender and
 receiver's jabber identifier, e.g. `alice@jabber.net` (often referred as the
 "bare JID").
 In an application that assigns some attribute to users before a
 conversation (e.g., a networked game in which players take on specific roles),